Index...

 With a built-in SQL engine, Centrallix has the capability of operating as a stand-alone SQL database server, though for the most robust capability we recommend using a separate RDBMS as the back end.

-Though Centrallix contains a SQL engine, admittedly its SQL language is somewhat different from ANSI SQL.
+Though Centrallix contains a SQL engine, its SQL language has some differences from ANSI SQL.
 The primary reason for this is the flexible data environment that Centrallix models.
 In normal ANSI SQL, a data source is a table specification, typically in the form of Database.Table.
 In Centrallix, a data source is an ObjectSystem pathname to an object which contains subobjects to be queried.
 Centrallix also allows for direct referencing of a particular object's attribute by typing /path/to/object:attrname.
 For this reason (and others) the SQL language does differ somewhat, although the basic concepts are all still the same.

 This document assumes a moderate prior knowledge of SQL.